apache/tvm/docs/deploy/vitis_ai.rst

    from tvm.contrib.target import vitis_ai
    from tvm.contrib import utils, graph_executor
    from tvm.relay.build_module import bind_params_by_name
-   from tvm.relay.op.contrib.vitis_ai import annotation
+   from tvm.relay.op.contrib.vitis_ai import partition_for_vitis_ai

-After importing a convolutional neural network model using the usual Relay API's, annotate the Relay expression for the given Vitis-AI DPU target and partition the graph.
+After importing a convolutional neural network model using the usual Relay API's, annotate the Relay expression for the given Vitis-AI DPU and partition the graph.

 .. note::